 - 1. Any other trade or industry, subject to initial and continued compliance with performance standards as prescribed in Article 5, the use of which does not by reason of the emission of noise, dust or odors become obnoxious or dangerous to the health and safety of the public. - 2.
-It is the intent to include adult entertainment in the M-1 District to provide for adult entertainment establishments.
+It is the intent to include adult entertainment in the M-1 District to provide for adult entertainment establishments, subject to approval by the Zoning Board of Appeals as provided in Section 46.2.e., Special Use Permit.
 However, such establishments, by their nature, are known to produce deleterious effects on adjacent development and the blighting and downgrading of surrounding neighborhoods, especially where such establishments are clustered.
 Special regulations of such uses are therefore necessary to ensure that these and other adverse secondary effects will not impact residential neighborhoods, public and quasi-public institutions and facilities serving the youth of the community.